Fall 2019 Course Registration FAQs

 CH 442 (Adv.
 Synthetic Techniques I; prereq CH 223; coreq CH401)

 CH 452 (Measurements I; prereq CH 315/316 and CH 431; coreq CH 415 and CH 433) If you are unable to enroll in CH 452 because of the co-reqs, request enrollment here.

 Chemistry BS – must take CH 442, CH 452, AND either CH 444 or CH 454; Chemistry BA – no advanced lab requirements

 What is an advised elective?
 Courses that are 200 level and above, taken for a grade (exceptions to this include: BIO 181, BIO 183, FL* 1** courses that are not in your language of proficiency).

 How do I get my hold released?
 Speak with your academic advisor about getting your hold released.
 Academic advisors can only release term advisement holds, please direct questions related to other holds to the appropriate contacts listed in your Student Center.

 How do I apply for graduation?
 Information on graduation can be found here.

 What if I am considering a change in major?
 If you know which academic department you wish to move in to, please reach out to their academic advisors to plan coursework for the upcoming semester.
 After meeting with them, reach out to your academic advisor in CH to have your Term Advisement Hold released.
-If you are unsure of which major to apply to, the University’s Academic Advising Services provides walk-in advising to degree-seeking students exploring majors.
+If you are unsure of which major to apply to, the University’s Academic Advising Programs and Services provides walk-in advising to degree-seeking students exploring majors.